 Chief Operating Officer of the Alberta Insurance Council

-Anthonet is the Chief Operating Officer of the Alberta Insurance Council, overseeing Compliance, Investigations, Licensing, Technology and Legal and Regulatory Affairs.
-She has more than 25 years’ experience in both the private and public sectors working with financial services organizations to strategically grow their business, effectively manage operations, enhance their risk profiles and their corporate governance structures, all the while keeping consumer protection front of mind.
+Anthonet is the Chief Operating Officer of the Alberta Insurance Council, overseeing Compliance and Investigations, Licensing, Business Services and Technology and Legal and Regulatory Affairs.
+With years of experience in both the private and public sectors, she has led several financial services organizations to strategically grow their business, effectively manage operations, enhance their risk profiles and their corporate governance structures.

 Prior to joining the AIC in 2014, she was the Ombudsman and Vice-President, Technology & Operations for Bank West.

 She is a graduate of the University of Toronto, holds a Project Management Professional designation and is currently an EMBA candidate at the University of Calgary, Haskayne School of Business, for class of 2020.

 Managing Director, Tax & Estate Planning - CIBC